axfreeman/capitalism-9.0/announcements.md

 # Capitalism 9.0 announcements 2/19/2018 9:43:17 AM

+## 2/19/2018 9:05:37 PM

+Data management overhauled.
+No changed in functionality except slightly faster.
+Less thoroughly tested so could throw up unexpected bugs.
+In this case, please go back to the previous commit.
+New executable.

 ## 2/19/2018 9:43:17 AM
 This is a watershed version to go with the tutorial (in the 'docs' folder), which is progressing though incomplete.
 There has been a general tidy-up which makes clear what needs to be fixed as we progress.